jdlaubrie/Kuru/README.md

 To compile the project:

 ´´´
-$python setup.py build
+$ python setup.py build
 ´´´

 To clean sources and compilation files:

 ´´´
-$python setup.py clean
+$ python setup.py clean
 ´´´